MMA Unified rules

-- Kicks to the face, head and stomping are allowed when the opponent is in a ground position.
+- Kicks to the face, head and stomping are NOT permitted when the opponent is in a ground position.

-- Knees attacks to the head are allowed even when the fighters in a north/south position or three/four points position.
+- Knees attacks to the head are NOT permitted when the fighters in a north/south position or three/four points position.

-- Knees attacks to the face are allowed when the fighter has three or four points in the ground.
+- Knees attacks to the face are NOT permitted when the fighter has three or four points in the ground.

-- Knees attacks to the face are permitted when the fighter is in side control.
+- Knees attacks to the face are NOT permitted when the fighter is in side control.